The 10 SEO Metrics to Start Tracking in Your Scorecard Immediately

 What It Is

-This represents the source and/or medium that is contributing towards conversions.
-You’ll need to have a goal or conversion tracking set up to view this data.
+This represents the source and medium that is contributing toward conversions.
+Again, you’ll need a goal or conversion tracking set to view this data.

 What It Means

-Understanding where your conversions are coming from is a vital part of any marketing campaign.
-Understanding which channel has the best ROI or is sending the most value can help shape strategies.
+Understanding where your conversions are coming from is vital to any marketing campaign.
+Understanding which channel has the best ROI or sends the most value can help shape strategies.

 Where to Get the Data